Mahshid-Enayat/simple-blog-/README.md

 On this page, you can also see the number of users who have registered on the site, which is taken from the server by JavaScript and using FetchAPI.

 **Attention:**
-If the user is logged in the posts page will be shown like that:
+If the user is logged in the posts page will be shown like this:

 ![Screenshot](seepostlogin.png)

-If the user is **not** logged in the posts page will be shown like that:
+If the user is **not** logged in the posts page will be shown like this:

 ![Screenshot](seepost.png)

-#### Part:Adding a new post
+#### Part 4 :Adding a new post
 On this page, the logged in user can publish a post by choosing a name and writing the desired text.
 If the user is not logged into his account, this feature is not active for him!

 ![Screenshot](createpost.png)

-User also can edit or delete a post:
+#### User also can edit or delete a post:

 ![Screenshot](editpost.png)